MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/inventory-visibility-power-platform.md

 1. Go to **Settings (Preview)** - **Admin Settings** - **Set Tokens** and click **Manage** button.

-1. Enter **Client Id**, **Tenant Id**, and **Client Secret** in the dialog box with the same values when you [installed the Inventory Visibility Add-in](inventory-visibility-setup.md#install-the-inventory-visibility-add-in).
+1. Enter `Client Id`, `Tenant Id`, and `Client Secret` in the dialog box with the same values when you [installed the Inventory Visibility Add-in](inventory-visibility-setup.md#install-the-inventory-visibility-add-in).

 1. Click **Login** button.
 A new bearer token will be generated and will expire after an hour.

 ## Find service endpoint and read configuration

 The microservice of Inventory Visibility is deployed on Microsoft Azure Service Fabric, in multiple geographies and multiple regions.
 Currently there is no central endpoint to automatically redirect your request to the corresponding geography and region.
-Therefore, service endpoint is composed in the following pattern to include necessary information:
+Therefore, service endpoint is composed in the following pattern to include necessary information.

 `https://inventoryservice.<RegionShortName>-il<IsLandNumber>.gateway.prod.island.powerapps.com`